ghc-proposals/ghc-proposals/proposals/0009-no-implicit-export.rst

 Alternatives
 ------------

-External tooling like ``hlint`` could cover this case, but linting is often opt in and produces more complexity with CI.
+1. External tooling like ``hlint`` could cover this case, but linting is often opt in and produces more complexity with CI.
+2. `Purescript <https://github.com/purescript/purescript/issues/2012>` disabled implicit imports in version 0.9.
+This has some similar intent, but enables different improvements.
+Explicit imports reduce breakage from namespace pollution, but they do not enable the same optimization and dead code analysis that explicit exports do.

 Unresolved questions